benc-uk/midi-toolkit/README.md

 - Realtime monitor & logging for incoming MIDI messages, with decoding
 - Clock & sync: detect & send MIDI clock
 - Send MIDI CC and NRPN
-- Keyboard for sending note data
+- Two octave keyboard for sending note data
 - Configurable input & output devices, with MIDI channel setting

-It's 100% browser based, nothing to install and as a static web app requires no backend
+It's 100% browser based, nothing to install and being a static web app requires no backend.
+[Alpine.js](https://alpinejs.dev/) was used as a lightweight framework for all DOM interaction and reactivity.

+There is no build or webpack bundling required as modern ES6 modules are used.

+## Try it out!

 Live version is hosted on GitHub Pages here: https://code.benco.io/midi-toolkit/

 Note.
-You will need a MIDI device attached to your machine.
+You will need a MIDI device attached to your machine 😁.
 The app is not designed for mobile use

+## Screenshots

 ![image](https://user-images.githubusercontent.com/14982936/146958577-e8490cc0-34d7-4245-ab5b-580d5192a010.png)